rossrobino/domco/README.md

 article.innerHtml = data.html;
 ```

-Now, what if you could take this same code, the knowledge you already possess, and leverage them to update the document on the backend at _build_ time? **domco** enables you to do exactly that.
+Now, what if you could take this same code, and run it to update the HTML at _build_ time? **domco** enables you to do exactly that.

 ```ts
 // src/routes/index.build.ts